Call Us Today – We’ll Accommodate Dental Emergencies During Business Hours

 Call our emergency dentists and we’ll accommodate you today.
 Any injury to the teeth or gums can be potentially serious and should not be ignored.
 Ignoring a dental problem can increase the risk of permanent damage, as well as the need for more extensive and expensive treatment down the road.
 Please give us a call and we can help you temporarily alleviate your dental discomforts.

 Although many dental emergencies involve pain, a large number of emergencies are pain-free.
 If you have lost a filling, but aren’t feeling any pain, it may still constitute a dental emergency.
-Our dentists treat dental emergencies based on cosmetic and health concerns.
+Our emergency dentists treat dental emergencies based on cosmetic and health concerns.
 The most common dental emergencies include the following:

 - A persistent toothache